Problem: How might we increase e-commerce sales?

-After persona research and stakeholder meetings, I consolidated content to increase relevance and quality.
-I proposed three new pages for the new site architecture and updates to the header.
+I consolidated content to increase relevance and quality by proposing three new pages for site architecture.

 We wanted to share recipes for each Stage of Food in a baby's development.
-This was tricky to do on mobile.
-I decided to use an accordion collapse/expand element.
+This was tricky to do on mobile, but research led to an accordion collapse/expand interaction.